 Firstco were involved in a number of roles on the T5 project from 2000.
-The 1.3km-long Airside Road Tunnel was project managed by Firstco and we also delivered the communications and controls systems to ensure they could be managed from the airport’s control centre.
+The 1.3km-long Airside Road Tunnel project was managed by Firstco and we also delivered the communications and controls systems to ensure they could be managed from the airport’s control centre.

 A four platform rail station serving extensions to the Heathrow Express and London Underground Piccadilly Line were constructed beneath the main terminal building.
-Firstco’s role included the design, installation management and commissioning of the communications and controls infrastructure and associated sub-systems.
+Our role included the design, installation management and commissioning of the communications and controls infrastructure and associated sub-systems.